-The Group had drawn down €99,566 thousand under non-recourse reverse factoring facilities with an aggregate limit of €178,500 thousand at 31 December 2022.
+The Group had drawn down €99,566 thousand under non-recourse reverse factoring agreements with an aggregate limit of €178,500 thousand at 31 December 2022 (€97,601 thousand and €181,000 thousand, respectively, at 31 December 2021).
 The balances arising from the use of reverse factoring facilities are classified as trade accounts payable.
 The reverse factoring facilities arranged by ENCE do not entail the provision of guarantees, do not alter the average payment term agreed with the corresponding suppliers and do not earn interest for the banks that extend the facilities.